Pneumococcal Conjugate Vaccine (13-Valent)

 Gastrointestinal: Diarrhea, vomiting

-<1% (Limited to important or life-threatening): Anaphylactoid reaction, apnea, crying (abnormal), cyanosis, erythema multiforme, febrile seizures, hypersensitivity reaction (bronchospasm, dyspnea, facial edema), hypotonia, injection site inflammation (dermatitis), injection site pruritus, lymphadenopathy (injection site), pallor, seizure
+<1%, postmarketing, and/or case reports: Anaphylactic shock, anaphylactoid reaction, anaphylaxis, angioedema, apnea, injection site inflammation (dermatitis), injection-site pruritus, crying (abnormal), cyanosis, erythema multiforme, febrile seizures, hypersensitivity reaction (bronchospasm, dyspnea, facial edema), hypotonia, lymphadenopathy (injection site), pallor, seizure, urticaria at injection site

 Concerns related to adverse effects:

 • Acute illness: The decision to administer or delay vaccination because of current or recent febrile illness depends on the severity of symptoms and the etiology of the disease.
-Consider deferring administration in patients with moderate or severe acute illness (with or without fever); vaccination should not be delayed for patients with mild acute illness (with or without fever) occurs (NCIRD/ACIP 2011).
+Defer administration in patients with moderate or severe acute illness (with or without fever); vaccination should not be delayed for patients with mild acute illness (with or without fever) occurs (ACIP [Kroger 2017]).

 • Asplenia: Use of pneumococcal conjugate vaccine does not replace use of the 23-valent pneumococcal polysaccharide vaccine in children ≥24 months of age with asplenia.